Home | Bibliography | Site Search | Site Map

 One cannot explain life.
 Everything is a mystery to us.
 All we know is that there is one thing -- to be alive.
 And another state: not being alive....
 All we do know is that life is a great mystery and that we ought to be filled with awe and reverence for this mystery.
 (The Schweitzer Album (1965), p.
 161 [Copenhagen, 1959, tr.
 Anderson])

 "I am life that wills to live in the midst of [other] life that wills to live" (Out of my Life and Thought (1931), tr.
 Lemke, xiii).
-"I am life which wants to live, and all around me is life that wants to live" (The Problem of Ethics in the Evolution of Human Thought (1952), tr.
+"I am life which wants to live, and all around me is life that wants to live" (The Problem of Ethics in the Evolution of Human Thought, (1952), tr.
 John Russell).
 That for Schweitzer was the one irreducible fact for ethics, in this respect like Descartes' first principle.
-But do we discover "life's meaning" in our will (or wanting) to live?

 Whatever our point of view the whole will remain for us an enigma.
 Whatever way we look at it, existence will remain for us a riddle.
 (Out of my Life and Thought, xviii)